Overview

 Representative Matters

-Defended one of my clients in a lawsuit in which it was alleged to have infringed five trademarks and four trade dresses.
-Secured insurance coverage for my client as well as its customer, a major Fortune 500 retailer.
-After expert discovery and a very involved series of evidentiary and dispositive motions, I reached a settlement the plaintiff that was very favorable to my client, resulting in a settlement amount that was less the 1% of what the plaintiffs had originally demanded.
+Defended client in a lawsuit alleging infringement of five registered trademarks and four trade dresses.
+Secured insurance coverage for my client as well as its customer, a major Fortune 100 retailer.
+After expert discovery and a very involved series of evidentiary and dispositive motions, I reached a settlement the plaintiff that was very favorable to my client, resulting in a settlement amount that was less the 1% of what the plaintiff had originally demanded.

 Defended patent in a reexamination proceeding before the United States Patent and Trademark Office (USPTO).
 This was the second time this German company sought to invalidate my client’s patents.
 The USPTO to agreed a second time to reexamine the patent, and initially cancelled all patent claims.
 After an interview with the panel of three examiners, I filed a response to the office action, and the examiners reversed their initial decision and instead reaffirmed the validity of all of my client’s previously granted patent claims and granted an additional thirteen patent claims.